IBM-Cloud/terraform-provider-ibm/website/docs/r/container_worker_pool_zone_attachment.html.markdown

 * `worker_pool` - (Required, string) The name or id of the worker pool.
 * `private_vlan_id` - (Required, string) The private VLAN of the worker node.
 You can retrieve the value by running the `bx cs vlans <data-center>` command in the IBM Cloud CLI.
 * `public_vlan_id` - (Optional, string) The public VLAN of the worker node.
 You can retrieve the value by running the `bx cs vlans <data-center>` command in the IBM Cloud CLI..
+* `region` - (Optional, string) The region where the cluster is provisioned.
+If the region is not specified it will be defaulted to provider region(BM_REGION/BLUEMIX_REGION).
+To get the list of supported regions please access this [link](https://containers.bluemix.net/v1/regions) and use the alias.

 ## Attribute Reference